Understanding Carbon Credits

 Voluntary Market Registries

-There are several registries in the voluntary offset market, which have been developed by governments, non-profits, and the private sector.
+There are several registries in the voluntary carbon credit market, which have been developed by governments, independent non-profits, and the private sector.
 The following voluntary registries are currently operating: